gmg2719/Documentation-and-Architecture-wiki/MBMS-Modem.md

 ### Multicast Routing

-The *rp* application outputs all received packets on a tunnel (*tun*) network interface.
+The *modem* application outputs all received packets on a tunnel (*tun*) network interface.
 The kernel can be configured to route multicast packets arriving on this internal interface to a network interface, so they are streamed into the local network.